 Top of the page

-A blighted ovum occurs when a fertilized egg attaches to the inside of the uterus but does not develop into a baby.
+A blighted ovum occurs when a fertilized egg attaches to the inside of the uterus but does not develop into a fetus.
 It is also known as an anembryonic pregnancy.
-It is usually caused by a mistake in the material of the egg or sperm or the combination of both.
+It is usually caused by a problem with the egg or sperm or the combination of both.
 Stress, exercise, or sex does not cause this problem.
 There is nothing you could have done to prevent it.

 You are likely to miscarry—pass the ovum tissue—by the end of your first trimester.
 Medicine may be used to help the tissue pass.
-A process called dilation and curettage (D&C) is sometimes used to remove the tissue.
+Or a procedure may be used to remove the tissue.

 Call 911 anytime you think you may need emergency care.
 For example, call if: